mbwilding/pixark-docker/README.md

 # PixARK Server

-This Dockerfile is designed to set up a PixARK dedicated server in a Docker container.
+This Dockerfile is designed to set up a PixARK dedicated server in a Docker container on TrueNAS Scale primarily.

 ## Setting Environment Variables